aburrou2/burroughs-portfolio/final-project-part-two.md

 Finding people in the second audience (policymakers) will be more difficult.
 I will instead target people that have a broader and more general reason to care about the issue.
 I understand that targeting actual policymakers would give me the best feedback, but that is difficult given the time constraints.
 I will try and target people with a good, broad understanding of data visualization and storytelling instead.
 I think people in that category could give me important feedback on how to target my story to policymakers who can enact change because of my story.

 ## Interview script
-> List the goals from your research, and the questions you intend to ask.

-Text here!

 | Goal | Questions to Ask |
 |------|------------------|